PhilipK/BoilR/Readme.md

 ## Beta

-This tool is still in beta, there are still lots of things to do, but the things that are there work.
+This tool is still in beta, there are still a few things to do, but the things that are there work.
 Feel free to submit issues and pull requests.

 ## Getting started

 - Download the latest release from the [releases page](https://github.com/PhilipK/BoilR/releases).
-- Choose the UI version or the cli version (if in doubt pick the UI version)
-- Place it in a folder of your choice.
 - Run the executable.
 - Restart Steam to see your new shortcuts.

-## Getting art for your shortcuts
+## Getting cover art for your shortcuts

 - Get a [SteamGridDB API key](https://www.steamgriddb.com/profile/preferences/api)
 - For the CLI version, Write it in the `config.toml` file (see how in the [config section](#configuration)).